-From April to September will be the high season in Bali, as it is purportedly the dry season and also generally the summer holiday season in many parts of the world.
+April to September will be the high season in Bali, as it is purportedly the dry season and generally the summer holiday season in many parts of the world.

-The quieter months are from October to March, and though it is considered the rainy seasons, most of the rains come only in the evening and leave pretty quickly.
-Therefore, it is still possible to enjoy Bali in this weather if you plan your days earlier and rest in the evening.
+The quieter months are from October to March, and though it is considered the rainy season, most of the rains come only in the evening and leave pretty quickly.
+Therefore, enjoying Bali in this weather is still possible if you plan your days earlier and rest in the evening.

 Best time to visit Bali

-The best months to go to Bali in terms of weather and also the crowd are the shoulder seasons, that is either March or October.
-At these times, you will have a relatively dry weather yet without the tourist crowds!
+Personally, my favorite time to visit Bali in terms of weather and the crowd is the shoulder season, which is either March or October.
+You will have relatively dry weather yet without the tourist crowds at these times!